Local service page

 A good Whitefield fitting keeps tank access, drain cleaning, sweeping, and drying lines workable after the net is fitted.

-The right route should account for premium high-rise and villa roof safety, not just the measured boundary length.
+The right route should account for well-finished high-rise and villa roof safety, not just the measured boundary length.

 EverSafe measures the working roof path before the visual finish because a neat-looking Whitefield terrace can still leave the risky return open.